BensThoughts/next-mdx-filesystem/README.md

 ```

-The example above uses `next-mdx-remote/serialize` to serialize the mdx file
+>**Note:** The example above uses `next-mdx-remote/serialize` to serialize the
-into something that can be rendered by next.js but you are free to do whatever
+>mdx file into something that can be rendered by next.js but you are free to do
-you want with the data.
+>whatever you want with the data.

 ---

 ### Return Data Structures - `getPageData`

-The return structure of `getPageData()` is...
+The object returned by `getPageData()` is...

 ```ts
 {